Teja-Pravallika/movie-tone-prediction/README.md

-# Emotional Tone Prediction In Movies Using LLMs
+# Fine-tuning Roberta for Emotional Tone Prediction using GPT-4o as a teacher
-An LLM-based approach to classify emotional tones in movie descriptions Introduction
+An LLM-based approach to classify emotional tones in movie descriptions **Introduction**
 This project explores the use of machine learning and deep learning, leveraging large language models (LLMs) to classify emotional tones in movies based on their descriptions.
 Using the GPT-4o-mini API, emotional tone labels were generated for movie descriptions, and a fine-tuned RoBERTa model—a deep learning architecture—was trained on the labeled data to perform multi-label classification.
 To address the challenges of class imbalance, rare tones were identified using precision-recall (PR) curves, and the dataset was augmented through sampling with replacement.
 This deep learning approach significantly improved the model's precision, recall, and F1-scores, showcasing the effectiveness of handling class imbalance in multi-label classification tasks.

 **Features**